 - Orange juice and coffee

 Berries came from the farmers market.
 Oatmeal, nuts and coconut for the granola were purchased from bulk bins using reusable bags.
 Cheese, milk and eggs for the soufflé were purchased in bulk from Costco.
 Bagels came in a big paper bag from a local bakery, and the cake would be made with ingredients already in my pantry.
 The yogurt and cream cheese tubs, berry containers, and egg, milk and OJ cartons could be recycled.
-All of this was also cheaper than buying prepared food.
+All of this was also much cheaper than buying prepared food.
 So far, so good.

 I knew that keeping a toy exchange among a group of 4-year-old boys orderly and civilized could be a challenge, so I decided to handle the donated toys like party favors.
 Upon arrival, I took each child’s toy and put it aside in a room downstairs.
 My plan was that each kid would go down with his parent and choose one toy right before he went home.
 That way, only one kid would go down at a time and we could avoid disputes.
 It didn’t quite work out that way.